 This tutorial covers the steps you should take if, when you change your domain to point to Cloudflare, you no longer receive emails to your domain.
 If you follow this tutorial and still need further help, please let us know what you have tried and share your domain name and, if possible, a redacted screenshot of your DNS records in Cloudflare.

 1. Do you have any MX records set for your domain?

-You will need to have MX records set in the DNS tab of your Cloudflare dashboard for you to receive emails.
-There is also a tutorial on Adding DNS Records if you need help with this.
+You will need to have MX records set in the DNS app in your Cloudflare dashboard for you to receive emails.
+There is a tutorial on Adding DNS Records if you need help with this.
 Your MX record should point to the server that manages your mail.
 Examples of what this should look like are:

 2. Is the name field of your MX record set to @?